Cellular communications and signalling

 -Methodological approaches: fluorescent probes.

--Application: Calcium homeostasis of immune cells (capacitive calcium entry mechanism) and lymphocyte response.
+-Application: calcium homeostasis in immune cells (capacitive calcium entry mechanism) and lymphocyte response.

 -The nitric oxide pathway